 In this context, Hungerman's work (2005, 2008, 2009) has focused on the public policy implications of the intersection between religious and charitable giving, secular institutions, taxation and public spending.
 His focus is on how religious institutions may compete with other secular institutions such as schools, local government or shopping malls, which may be even more important than competition between religious organizations themselves.
-He finds that congregations in his survey are more concerned with secular competition than with competition from other religious groups (Hungerman 2011).
-This work also stems from a methodological concern to find instrumental variables that identify the effect on religion of policy changes ostensibly unrelated to religiosity or demographics.
+He finds that congregations in his survey are more concerned with secular outcomes than with competition from other religious groups (Hungerman 2011).
+This work also stems from a methodological concern to find instrumental variables that identify the causal effect of religion and competition on other outcomes including policy changes unrelated to religiosity, or demographics.
 Hungerman's research examines policy changes that concern formal governmental regulation of religion especially the repealing of the United States' 'Blue Laws' which controlled economic and other activities on Sundays and resulted in decreases in religious participation.
-Gruber and Hungerman (2007) examine historic public goods provision in the Great Depression; they argue that such provision can crowd-out religious provision of these goods.
+Gruber and Hungerman (2007) examine tax-based incentives for charitable donations, and public goods provision in which they argue that such provision can crowd-out religious provision of these goods.
 Hungerman (2014) has pursued these identification issues further showing how the club goods model can be used to generate an empirical test for whether religious rules and proscriptions alter people's behavior.
 The test allows rigorous study of this topic even in settings where exogenous changes in religious rules are unavailable i.e. where it is difficult to find an instrumental variable for religiosity.
 Religious individuals may be more responsive to variation in secular incentives such as, for example, changes in Blue Laws, casino openings and variations in laws that concern the minimum legal drinking age.
 Highly religious individuals are very responsive to changes in secular incentives.
 These identification issues continue to be very important in the context of empirical research on religion.